Triggers

 Cold and windy environments can be a cold sore virus trigger.
 Cold weather can lead to unpleasantly dry and chapped lips, which is an excellent opportunity for cold sores to recur.
 Harsh wind conditions can result in lip cracks that the herpes virus loves.
 The temperature change can play a role in producing an outbreak since the body’s ability to fight the infection becomes more challenging.

-Counteract the harmful effects of winter weather and protect your lips from damage with these steps:
+Counteract the harmful effects of winter weather with these steps:

 Dental visits, whether routine or emergency, are always essential to our oral hygiene.
 Unfortunately, stress and anxiety often come with dental visits, which could lead to a cold sore outbreak.
 Additionally, some people have experienced a cold sore after a dentist has applied pressure to the lip or mouth area.